vizicist/palette/doc/building.md

   Also install Python language support.
   Other pieces of the Go toolchain will be offered to you automatically within VSCode.

-- in a cmd window, cd to %PALETTESOURCE% and execute: go mod tidy go get gitlab.com/gomidi/midi/v2/drivers/rtmididrv
+- in a cmd window, cd to %PALETTE_SOURCE% and execute: go mod tidy go get gitlab.com/gomidi/midi/v2/drivers/rtmididrv